mialkin/docs/design/ddd.md

 If it models some aspect of the business that is essential, yet not *core*, it is a **supporting subdomain**.

 The business creates a supporting subdomain because it is somewhat specialized.
 Otherwise, if it captures nothing special to the business, yet is required for the overall business solution, it is a **generic subdomain**.
-Being supporting or heneric doesn't mean unimportant.
+Being supporting or generic doesn't mean unimportant.
 These kinds of subdomains are important to the success of the business, yet there is no need for the business to excel in these areas.
 It's the **core domain** that requires excellence in implementation, since it will provide distinct advantages to the business.

 Recognizing anemic domains: